Nuclear-Liu/tutorials/middleware/lombok/Lombok/How to Write an Equality Method in Java.md

 }
 ```

-The new definition of equals in ColoredPoint checks one more case than the old one:
+The new definition of `equals` in `ColoredPoint` checks one more case than the old one:
-If the other object is a Point but not a ColoredPoint, the method forwards to the equals method of Point.
+If the other object is a `Point` but not a `ColoredPoint`, the method forwards to the `equals` method of `Point`.
 This has the desired effect of making equals symmetric.
-Now, both “cp.equals(p)” and “p.equals(cp)” result in true.
+Now, both “`cp.equals(p)`” and “`p.equals(cp)`” result in `true`.
-However, the contract for equals is still broken.
+However, the contract for `equals` is still broken.
 Now the problem is that the new relation is no longer transitive!
 Here's a sequence of statements that demonstrates this.
+Define a `point` and two colored `point`s of different colors, all at the same position:

+The new definition of `equals` in `ColoredPoint` checks one more case than the old one:
+If the other object is a `Point` but not a `ColoredPoint`, the method forwards to the `equals` method of `Point`.
+This has the desired effect of making equals symmetric.
+Now, both “`cp.equals(p)`” and “`p.equals(cp)`” result in `true`.
+However, the contract for `equals` is still broken.
+Now the problem is that the new relation is no longer transitive!
+Here's a sequence of statements that demonstrates this.
-Define a point and two colored points of different colors, all at the same position:
+Define a `point` and two colored `point`s of different colors, all at the same position:

 ```text
 ColoredPoint redP = new ColoredPoint(1, 2, Color.RED);
 ColoredPoint blueP = new ColoredPoint(1, 2, Color.BLUE);
 ```

+Taken individually, redp is equal to `p` and `p` is `equal` to bluep:

-Taken individually, redp is equal to p and p is equal to bluep:
+Taken individually, redp is equal to `p` and `p` is `equal` to bluep:

 ```text
 System.out.println(redP.equals(p)); // prints true